 Redesigned : People Hover Card

-A People Card is a component integrated across Google workspace, providing at-a-glance information about people and enabling quick communication throughout the platform.
+A component integrated across Google workspace, providing at-a-glance information about people & enabling quick communication throughout the platform.

 Team